 So what do you do?
 You traded the value of nostalgic entertainment for their attention.
 Congratulations!
 You have made sales.
 You are now a successful salesperson.

 Listening is the most fundamental part of any conversation.
 When I started in sales, being an introvert, I hesitated to set foot in the profile.
 I began reading a lot, began talking to experts, and tried initiating conversations once in a while.

-During these times, I learned that an essential part of any communication is 'listening'.
-You need to be a good listener first to be able to be an effective communicator.
+During these times, I learned that an essential part of any communication is 'listening.'
+You need to be a good listener first to be an effective communicator.

 In sales, too, you need to be a good listener first.
 You need to understand your customers' problems and curate your offerings accordingly.
 You need to ask a lot of questions to them to understand their pain points best and where exactly they need assistance, and how best you can help them.

 I used to ask many questions and compare what's there in our offer basket to help them.
 They will pay attention only when you have what they need.
 Once I went to sell one thing, it so happened that I ended up selling another product from another vertical.

 So the better listener and better empath you are, the better you will have a relationship with your client.